The boiled egg diet is a fad diet that promises fast weight loss.

 - Herbs and spices: garlic, basil, turmeric, pepper, rosemary, and oregano

 Some variations of the plan also permit low fat dairy products, including skim milk and low fat yogurt and cheese.

-The Boiled Egg Diet limits most high carb foods, including starchy vegetables, grains, and many fruits.
+The boiled egg diet limits most foods with moderate to high carb counts, including starchy vegetables, grains, and many fruits.

 Sugar-sweetened beverages like soda are also off-limits, along with processed foods like sweet and salty snacks, frozen meals, and fast food.